SUMMARY: RESEARCH MISCONDUCT IN SCIENCE AT THE UNIVERSITY OF SYDNEY – WHAT IS TO BE DONE?

-In short, Figures 1 and 2 – the authors’ own published charts – completely contradict the claim of “a consistent and substantial decline” in (added) sugar consumption over the 1980 to 2010 timeframe.
-So too, the uptrends in Figures 3 and 4 (below) tend to contradict that silly false claim (also see Slides 13-20 in the next link).
+In short, Figures 1 and 2 completely contradict the claim of “a consistent and substantial decline” in (added) sugar consumption over the 1980 to 2010 timeframe.
+So too, the uptrends in Figures 3 and 4 (in Section 6, next) tend to contradict that silly false claim (also see Slides 13-20 in the next link).

-Readers, how did experienced scientists – diligent researchers wrestling with a “paradox” and searching for “the truth”! - fail to notice the conspicuous flatlining of their preferred FAO sugar series?
-If the authors had been appropriately curious about their (bogus) “paradox” result, investigations soon would have revealed that their preferred FAO series was artificially flat in the 2000s because it was falsified by the FAO, after the ABS discontinued its sugar series as unreliable (Letter 7 at #29).
+Readers, how did experienced scientists – diligent researchers wrestling with a “paradox” and searching for “the truth”! – fail to notice the conspicuous flat-lining of their preferred FAO series?
+If the authors had been appropriately curious about their (bogus) “paradox” result, investigations soon would have revealed that the FAO series was artificially flat in the 2000s only because it was falsified by the FAO, after the ABS discontinued its sugar series as unreliable (Letter 7 at #29).

 Yes, readers, the fact that the false Australian Paradox “finding” relies on falsified data is awkward for Vice-Chancellor Spence and other misguided defenders of the University of Sydney’s “shonky sugar study”.
 Yes, authors Barclay and Brand-Miller were “a bit unlucky”, in that it may not have crossed their minds that the conspicuously flat green line in their preferred chart indicated that the FAO had simply falsified Australian sugar data to avoid an unsightly hole in its global dataset.